goshan/easy_login/README.md

 otherwise --> means using as absolute url string
 ```

-※ *if you also want to use in ActionCable in Rails 5*
+*※ If you also want to use in ActionCable in Rails 5*
 Add following code to `application_cable/connection.rb`

 ```ruby